gameofthieves/back-end/README.md

 * `alignment` determines the alignemtn that each role belongs to, and the win condition of each player.
 * `action` is a function available to each role, which determines the target of their nightly action and returns a success message to the user when they properly enter the `@action <target>` command.

-There are currently 7 roles in the game, and more can be added as desired with proper logic refactoring (over 30 roles in some Mafia variants).
+There are currently 7 roles and 1 sub-role in the game, and more can be added as desired with proper logic refactoring (over 30 roles in some Mafia variants).
 These roles are:
-* Cop
-* Creeper
-* Dentist
-* Jailor
-* Locksmith
-* Thief
-* Thief Recruiter

-<INSERT

- ROLES

- IMAGE

- HERE>
+### Town
+* **Cop:** Can investigate one player each night.
+Receives "town" or "thief" result for that player.
+* **Creeper:** Can see who one player targeted each night.
+If the targeted player performs a night action, the creeper will receive a result of who the action was directed toward.
+If the targeted player does not perform an action, no result will be received.
+* **Dentist:** Can visit one player at night and perform dental procedures.
+The targeted player is muted during the next day phase and cannot speak, but can still use actions.
+* **Jailor:** Can prevent one player's night action.
+If targeted player performs a night action, their action will not take effect.
+* **Locksmith:** Can protect one player each night from being robbed.
+If targeted player is also targeted by the thief, nothing will happen.

+### Thieves
+* **Junior Thief (Sub-role):** The junior thief is a formerly town-aligned player who has been recruited by the thief recruiter.
+The junior thief cannot use any night actions, but can talk with fellow thieves during the night phase.
+* **Thief:** Can rob one player each night.
+Can speak at night to other thieves to coordinate action.
+If robbery is successful, the player will leave the town (game) at the next day phase.
+* **Thief Recruiter:** Can cause one town-aligned player to become a thief.
+Ability can only be used once a game.
+The recruiter cannot be blocked by the jailor.
+If recruitment is successful, the targeted player will receive notification that s/he has become a thief at the next day phase, and the targeted player's night action for the current night will not take effect.

 ## Commands
 ### Game Commands